The INTJ Personality

 INTJs are a mixed breed when it comes to self-esteem and ego.
 They have a strong power of self-confidence, believing deep down that they can truly accomplish anything in life which they seek out as a goal.
 The ego constantly reinforces this self-belief and offers reassuring thoughts to the INTJ after a period of self-doubt.

-They will derive self-esteem on their intellectual ability, problem solving skills and resourcefulness.
+They will derive self-esteem on their intellectual ability, problem-solving skills and resourcefulness.
 The INTJ’s continued success in academia and the work place, due to their intellectual ability, will cause them to build a considerable ego.

 Self-doubt is often triggered by external forces such as social events, but may also come from completely random factors.
-For example, something as simple as a passerby who is laughing can trigger the INTJ to go into thinking overload, utilizing every type of critical thinking to try and discover what it was that had the person laughing.
+For example, something as simple as a passerby who is laughing can trigger the INTJ to go into thinking overload, utilizing every type of critical thinking to try to discover what it was that had the person laughing.
 The INTJ does this to isolate the possibility that the person was laughing at his expense.

 Repeated negative outcomes are often what drive the INTJ into himself, accepting introversion as a basic defense method.
 After all, what could go wrong when there are no people around but yourself and your mind?
 Introverted isolation is also a selfish endeavor to some degree.
 The INTJ truly loves being able to dip into deeply introverted thought and can easily spend an afternoon pondering something significant.

 Constantly being misunderstood by people around them in social interactions and being shunned by people may cause the INTJ to develop a coping mechanism.
-They may believe that the reason why they are shunned and misunderstood is due to jealousy of their intellectual ability – a result of their ego.
+They may believe that the reason they are shunned and misunderstood is due to jealousy of their intellectual ability – a result of their ego.

 Due to this, the INTJ may believe that their thoughts are more important than the people around them, causing them to further come across as arrogant and inconsiderate to other people.